Yale-BIM/f21-assignments/assignment-5/README.md

 - **III-4.** Explain in your report how could you change the structure of your neural network to detect faces in a more efficient way.

-- **III-5.
-(5pt extra credit)** Create a ROS package named "shutter_face_detection" within the
+## Part IV.
+Testing Your Face Classifier in Real-Time

-assignment 3 directory.
-Within this package, create a ROS node (Python script) named `detect_faces.py` that runs your face classification model over images received through the the topic "/virtual_camera/image_raw".
+Create a ROS package named "deep_face_detector" within the assignment 5 directory.
+Within this package, create a ROS node (Python script) named `detect_faces.py` that runs your face classification model over images received through the the topic "/camera/color/image_raw".

     The node should: